 While it was originally made of wood, board and batten siding can be found today in a wide range of materials and from a number of vendors, including Lowes.

-And while Lowes is a great place to purchase lumber, tools, and many other things needed for a successful DIY job, it isn’t necessarily the best place to purchase board and batten siding.
+While Lowes is a great place to purchase lumber, tools, and many other things needed for a successful DIY job, it isn’t necessarily the best place to purchase board and batten siding.

 Lowes carries many types of siding made of different materials, but only one type of board and batten, which is a type of vinyl siding, the same plastic siding that’s been around since the 1950s, but sold in board and batten-style panels rather than horizontal lap siding.